PreschoolKindergartenFirst Grade

 Pre-Writing Skills for Preschool: What Comes Before Letters

 Here is the truth that can save you hours of stress: writing letters is not a memorization task.
 It is a highly complex, physical feat.
-Expecting a preschooler to write letters before they have mastered the foundational physical skills is like expecting someone to run a marathon before they can walk.
+Expecting a preschooler to write letters before they have the foundational physical skills is like asking someone to run a marathon before they can walk.

 A child's hand is not a small adult hand.
 It is a developing instrument that needs time, play, and resistance to grow strong.- Sunny Hedge